SNodeC/snode.c/README.md

 -   MQTT via WebSockets
 -   High-Level Web API layer with JSON support very similar to the API of node.js/express.

-As said above in the transport layer section, SSL/TLS encryption is provided transparently for all of these application layer protocols.
+As already mentioned above in the [transport layer](#transport-layer) section, SSL/TLS encryption is provided transparently for all of these application layer protocols.

 # Existing Server- and Client-Classes

-Before focusing explicitly on the server and client classes a few common aspects for all network/transport-layer combinations needs to be known.
+Before focusing explicitly on the *SocketServer* and *SocketClient* classes a few common aspects for all network/transport-layer combinations needs to be known.

-## `SocketAddress`
+## *SocketAddress*

-Every network layer provides its specific `SocketAddress` class.
-In typical scenarios you need not bother about these classes as they are managed internally by the framework.
+Every network layer provides its specific *SocketAddress* class.
+In typical scenarios you need not bother about these classes as objects of it are managed internally by the framework.

-Nevertheless, for the sake of completeness, all currently supported `SocketAddress` classes along with the header files they are declared in are listed below.
+Nevertheless, for the sake of completeness, all currently supported *SocketAddress* classes along with the header files they are declared in are listed below.

-Every `SocketServer` and `SocketClient` class has it's specific `SocketAddress` type attached as nested data type.
-Thus, one can always get the correct `SocketAddress` type buy just
+Every *SocketServer* and *SocketClient* class has it's specific *SocketAddress* type attached as nested data type.
+Thus, one can always get the correct *SocketAddress* type buy just

 ```cpp
 using SocketAddress = <ConcreteServerOrClientType>::SocketAddress;